'The school's work to keep pupils safe and secure is outstanding. Pupils know how to keep themselves safe, including internet safety'.

 Calne Town Football Club car park is located alongside School Road and has ample parking spaces.
 Parents are asked to park their cars here and walk the short distance to school.

 Parents must not use the school staff car park, unless they or their child have a disability, and have prior permission form the school.
+Please contact us to make arrangements if you or your child has a disability and you need access to the car park.

 Pupils are allowed to bring a healthy snack to school, such as a piece of fruit, and water in a water bottle, which can be refilled from the school's water fountains throughout the day.